-Tell employees that they are attending client functions as guests and as ambassadors of their employer.
-That is important to reinforce that everything they do reflects on you.
+Tell employees that they are attending client functions as guests and as ambassadors of their employer; it is important to reinforce that everything they do reflects on you.

-Don’t discriminate and make sure the event is all inclusive - don’t forget to include those on maternity, paternity, sick leave and make sure there is disabled access as necessary.
+Don’t discriminate and make sure the event is all inclusive - don’t forget to include those on maternity, paternity, sick leave and make sure there is disabled access or quieter areas as necessary.

 Consider having some managers present at the party to keep an eye on things… Who will send the ‘reveller’ home via a taxi if required?

-Encourage collective responsibility, i.e. make employees responsible for their colleagues (particularly in relation to alcohol consumption and behaviour).
+Encourage collective responsibility, i.e. make employees responsible for themselves and colleagues (particularly in relation to alcohol consumption and behaviour).

 Finally, don’t kill the fun – remind employees it is fun, a celebration, and that employees who do not adhere to the policy or code of conduct on behaviour spoil the party for everyone.